 “BACH COUNTERPOINT”

-African trade beads and art beads strung
+mixed fibers on canvas; seed bead-encrusted; African trade beads and art beads strung

-The Beginning of My Bead Adventures
+The Beginning of My BEAD ADVENTURES

 My passion for beading began simply as a means of decorating some needlepoint collars I made.
 A bead shop had recently opened near my home and, since beads come in so many wonderful hues, I quickly succumbed to buying lots and lots of them.
-(As every beader knows, buying beads quickly becomes addictive.)
+(As every beader knows, buying beads is addictive.)

 DIANTHUS

-large drop bead a gift to Nan after giving a lecture on records management to Maine Chapter CPA Firm Administrators
+mixed fibers on canvas; bead-encrusted; large drop bead a gift to Nan after giving a lecture on records management to the Maine Chapter of CPA Firm Administrators

 “DESERT”

-mixed fibers on canvas; bead-encrusted;
+mixed fibers on canvas; bead-encrusted; turquoise and amber

 Back